valentincanonical/diy-microcloud/step-04-microk8s-cluster.md

 _Expected Duration: 25mn_

-MicroK8s is a low-ops, minimal production Kubernetes, for devs, cloud, clusters, workstations, Edge and IoT.
+MicroK8s is a low-ops, minimal production Kubernetes for devs, cloud, clusters, workstations, Edge and IoT.

 In a micro cloud architecture, Kubernetes APIs make management of edge clusters easier to integrate with existing infrastructure and centralised control planes.
-MicroK8s is lightweight and yet features the K8s APIs, none added or removed.
-MicroK8s ships with with sensible defaults that ‘just work’.
+MicroK8s is lightweight, yet features all the K8s APIs, none added or removed.
+MicroK8s ships with with sensible defaults that "just work".
 And from 3 nodes, MicroK8s automatically supports an highly-available configuration.

 <img alt="MicroK8s" src="https://assets.ubuntu.com/v1/e63c5d75-microk8s.svg" width="100" />